For CustomersFor Customers·8 min read·15 May 2026

 • Emptying bins

-What's not usually included unless you ask: ironing, laundry, inside of the oven, inside cupboards, windows (inside or out), changing beds, mould treatment, and anything specialist.
-These are all add-ons and your cleaner will quote them separately or build them into a longer session.
+What is not usually included unless you ask: ironing, laundry, inside the oven, inside cupboards, windows, changing beds, mould treatment, and anything specialist.
+These are add-ons, quoted separately or built into a longer session.
+For a fuller picture of a first visit, see what to expect from your first clean.

 Getting the most out of your cleaner